Luhari/MyPong/README.md

 ### EasterEgg (?)

 If you can get to the highest speed that has this ball.
 A Hit Combo Score will appear under the usual Score Board.

+PD: Paddle and Ball really didnt need a class, but meh.